amilajack/alfred/website/docs/configuration.md

 Default: `undefined`

-The name of the config which you want to extend
+The name of the config that you want to extend

 ### `skills`